MyreMylar/pygame_gui/docs/source/theme_reference/theme_text_entry_line.rst

    A diagram of which part of the element is themed by which colour parameter.

-:class:`UITextEntryLine <.UITextEntryLine>` makes use of these colour parameters in a 'colours' block.
+:class:`UITextEntryLine <pygame_gui.elements.UITextEntryLine>` makes use of these colour parameters in a 'colours' block.
 All of these colours can also be a colour gradient:

  - "**dark_bg**" -  The default colour/gradient of the background to the entry line element.